Monterey International Pop Festival: Saturday afternoon

 Canned Heat started the Saturday afternoon show; their set was deemed "uninspired" by Lydon.
 In a thrilling display of raw emotion, Janis Joplin sang next, backed by Big Brother and the Holding Company.
 Joplin's wildly elemental interpretation of the blues standard "Ball and Chain" was described by Lydon as "the blues big mama style, tough, raw, and gutsy, and with an aching that few black singers reach."
 For the first time at Monterey Pop, the audience rose to their feet.
 This Saturday set was not recorded by filmmaker Pennebaker, so the group was asked to play again on Sunday night.
 San Francisco Examiner music critic Phil Elwood wrote that Joplin proved to be "the real queen of the festival".
 This ended up being Joplin's breakout appearance, bringing her fame far beyond the San Francisco Bay Area.
 Columbia Records signed Big Brother and the Holding Company on the basis of their performance at Monterey.

 Country Joe and the Fish came next, delivering a funny performance with an anti-war message.
 Guitarist and songwriter Barry Melton said afterward that he put political messages in the band's music because "we feel that in this society, you have to make your stance clear.
 Others don't want to speak up in songs, be right up front."
 Melton said that taking LSD was part of his "liberation", allowing him to draw from many different musical genres.
 "When I hear a sound that is groovy I use it.
 I try to find music all over the place.
 Listening to anything can give you musical ideas.
 That's freedom, and maybe that's psychedelic."

-Organist Al Kooper sang and played two extended songs for a half hour, followed by the Butterfield Blues Band who were appraised by Lydon as reinvigorating the crowd with "precisely" interpreted blues without being "uptight".
+Organist Al Kooper sang and played two extended songs for a half hour, followed by the Paul Butterfield Blues Band who were appraised by Lydon as reinvigorating the crowd with "precisely" interpreted blues without being "uptight".
 One of Paul Butterfield's standout harmonica solos was described as an exercise in serialism, breaking a "few notes into tiny bits and experiment[ing] with their regroupings."
 The next two bands were dismissed by Lydon as forgettable sets: Quicksilver Messenger Service and the Steve Miller Band.

 The final set of Saturday afternoon was the Electric Flag, a band led by guitarist Mike Bloomfield, containing Buddy Miles on drums, Barry Goldberg on organ, and Nick Gravenites singing in front.
 Their act was hailed as a "smash success" by Lydon.
 David Crosby announced later that night that if anyone in the audience had failed to see Electric Flag play, "man, you are out of it, so far out of it."